anxkhn/azure-ai-900-exam-prep/questions.md

 You need to read the numbers on the runners' shirts to identity the runners in the photos.
 Which type of computer vision should you use?

-1.  facial recognition
+A.  facial recognition
-2.  optical character recognition (OCR)
+B.  optical character recognition (OCR)
-3.  image classification
+C.  image classification
-4.  object detection
+D.  object detection

 **Answer(s):** B